Cherub with Chariot (Fabergé egg): Design

 The exact design of the Cherub with Chariot Egg is uncertain.
 A single photograph of the egg exists, though it is hidden by another egg and can only be seen in a blurry reflection.
 There is a brief description from the imperial records in the Russian State Historical Archives in Moscow which describes the gift as "Angel pulling chariot with egg - 1500 roubles, angel with a clock in a gold egg 600 roubles."
 According to Marina Lopato in Fabergé: Imperial Jeweller (1993) this description means the clock is inside the gold egg, which is in the chariot being pulled by the angel.
 Fabergé's invoice carries a similar description, itemizing a cherub pulling a chariot with an egg and a cherub with clock in a gold egg.
 These two descriptions are backed up by the 1917 inventory of seized imperial treasure which reads "gold egg, decorated with brilliants (diamonds), a sapphire; with a silver, golded [sic] stand in the form of a two-wheeled wagon with a putto."

 Surprise

-The surprise would have been the clock being inside the egg on the chariot, though the exact design is not known.
+The surprise was a clock inside the egg on the chariot.
+The exact design is not known.